Oliems/42-cursus/README.md

 This repository contains all the projects I have done so far for my cursus at 42.

-The following projects

-TODO Make sure that projects which require mlc / libft and mlx can compile using the mlc / libft and mlx in the parent folder TODO Add mlx_linux as git submodule.
++ TODO Make sure that projects which require mlc / libft and mlx can compile using the mlc / libft and mlx in the parent folder
++ TODO Add mlx_linux as git submodule.
++ TODO Add mlc as git submodule.
-TODO Add credits for group projects.
++ TODO Add credits for group projects.
++ TODO Add grades.

 ## Grades